 Beyond this, it will be the game’s Multiplayer Mode that will occupy your time.
 Here, Autobots and Decepticons continue the fight, with additional characters and multiplayer stages unlocked through completion of the Story Mode.

-With only local multiplayer available, you can either face off against the AI or a human opponent, with three game modes to choose between: Brawl, Energon Match and Emblem Battle.
-Whilst these offer nothing new in terms of design – last man standing, points scoring, as well as capture and hold styles of gameplay – they’ll be enjoyed among friends.
+With only local multiplayer available, you can either face off against the AI or a human opponent, with three game modes to choose between Brawl, Energon Match and Emblem Battle.
+Whilst these offer nothing new in terms of design – the last man standing, points scoring, as well as capture and hold styles of gameplay – they’ll be enjoyed among friends.

 Areas in which the game finds itself showing rust are the visuals, which are a sharpened upgrade on its Wii counterpart, a lack of true Wii U GamePad integration, and the aforementioned lack of depth in regards to combat.

 However, what becomes apparent is that there’s certainly potential here, expanded development time for an inevitable sequel allowing Transformers Prime: The Game to present a foundation to be built upon.